Truck: Steam wagons

 Trucks and cars have a common ancestor: the steam-powered fardier Nicolas-Joseph Cugnot built in 1769.
 However, steam wagons were not common until the mid-19th century.
 The roads of the time, built for horse and carriages, limited these vehicles to very short hauls, usually from a factory to the nearest railway station.
 The first semi-trailer appeared in 1881, towed by a steam tractor manufactured by De Dion-Bouton.
 Steam-powered wagons were sold in France and the United States until the eve of World War I, and 1935 in the United Kingdom, when a change in road tax rules made them uneconomic against the new diesel lorries.

 Internal combustion

-In 1895 Karl Benz designed and built the first internal combustion truck.
+In 1895, Karl Benz designed and built the first internal combustion truck.
 Later that year some of Benz's trucks were modified to become busses by Netphener.
 A year later, in 1896, another internal combustion engine truck was built by Gottlieb Daimler, the Daimler Motor Lastwagen.
 Other companies, such as Peugeot, Renault and Büssing, also built their own versions.
 The first truck in the United States was built by Autocar in 1899 and was available with 5 or 8 hp engines.
+Another early American truck was built by George Eldridge of Des Moines, Iowa, in 1903.
+It was powered by an engine with two opposed cylinders, and had a chain drive A 1903 Eldridge truck is displayed at the Iowa 80 Trucking Museum, Walcott, Iowa.
 Trucks of the era mostly used two-cylinder engines and had a carrying capacity of 1.5 to 2 t.
 After World War I, several advances were made: electric starters, and 4, 6, and 8 cylinder engines.